USS Arizonan: World War I service

 In the summer of 1918, plans were made to have Arizonan manned by the U.S. Navy for the Army account.
 The Commandant of the 5th Naval District was authorized to fit out the ship for operation by the Naval Overseas Transportation Service (NOTS) as long as the turnover could be accomplished without delaying the loading of the ship's next consignment of cargo.
 Accordingly, the Shipping Board transferred Arizonan on 10 August 1918 to the U.S. Navy, which gave her the Naval Registry Identification Number (Id.
-No.) 4542A (sometimes written as 4542-A), and commissioned her on 14 August 1918 as USS Arizonan with Lieutenant Commander Henry R. Patterson, USNRF, in command as she lay at an Army pier in Norfolk, Virginia.
+No.) 4542A (sometimes written as 4542-A), and commissioned her on 14 August 1918 as USS Arizonan as she lay at an Army pier in Norfolk, Virginia.

 On 16 August 1918, Arizonan moved to Newport News, Virginia, where she took on cargo, including 50 trucks as a deck load, earmarked for the American Expeditionary Force in France.
-Underway on the morning of 30 August 1918, she crossed the Atlantic Ocean in convoy and, after a brief stopover at Gibraltar from 17 September 1918 to 18 September 1918, reached Marseilles, France, late in the afternoon of 21 September 1918 and, over the ensuing days, discharged her cargo.
+Underway on the morning of 30 August 1918, she crossed the Atlantic Ocean in convoy and, after a brief stopover at Gibraltar from 17 September 1918 to 18 September 1918, reached Marseille, France, late in the afternoon of 21 September 1918 and, over the ensuing days, discharged her cargo.

-Departing Marseilles on 18 October 1918, Arizonan returned to Newport News in ballast, reaching the Chesapeake and Ohio Railway piers on the evening of 7 November 1918.
+Departing Marseille on 18 October 1918, Arizonan returned to Newport News in ballast, reaching the Chesapeake and Ohio Railway piers on the evening of 7 November 1918.
 Four days later, on 11 November 1918—the same day upon which the armistice with Germany was signed, ending World War I – Arizonan moved out into the stream, opposite the Newport News Shipbuilding and Drydock Company yards.
 After a drydocking and repairs, she departed for New York City on the afternoon of 18 November 1918.